chipguyhere/PulseCapture/README.md

 * On Uno and Nano, pin 8
 * On Mega, pins 48 and 49.

+## How to install:

+* Download ZIP file from GitHub
+* Unzip into (your Arduino sketchbook folder)/libraries/PulseCapture

 ## Basic usage:
 ### General flow